riceissa/issarice.com/wiki/burning-cds-and-dvds-on-the-command-line.md

     In this document, we will assume the CD automatically mounted at `/media/cdrom0` from now on.

-1. Umount the CD (but not eject it) using
+1. Unmount the CD (but not eject it) using

     ~~~~
     sudo umount /media/cdrom0